HanYangCoder/HanYangCoder/README.md

 # Greetings fellow maker! :wave: :robot:

 I'm **Hans Christian Herrera** but you can call me Hans!
-I graduated in West Visayas State University last July 2022 as an Information Technology student majoring in Software Technologies.
+I'm a guy who loves to make things using code!
+I graduated at West Visayas State University last July 2022 with the degree of Information Technology majoring in Software Technologies.

-*Aspiring software developer specializing in back-end technologies and a future FOSS contributor!*
+*Aspiring software developer specializing in multiple technologies and a future FOSS contributor!*

 🇵🇭 **Proud Filipino Coder**